gjbex/training-material/Math/GSL/RNGs/README.md

 ## Contents
 1. `generate_exp_distr.c`: generate random number from an exponential distribution.
+1. `generate_uniform_distr.c`: generates random numbers from a uniform double precision distrubtion using mt19937.
 1. `Makefile`: make file to build the code.

 ## Usage